Tomaszon/SimpleTableManager/README.md

 Two border styles supported 'Modern' and 'Classic'.

-Author and autosave options can be changed.
+Author and auto save options can be changed.

 And it supports beep-boop on windows.
 Thats important too!